aishwarya2499/sql-datawarehouse-project/README.md

 2. Data Quality: Cleansing and resolving data quality issues prior to analysis.
 3. Integration: Combining both sources into a single, user-friendly data model is designed for analytical queries.
 4. Scope: Focus on the latest dataset only, historization of data is not required.
-5.Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+5. Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.